udarag/Poetic-Justice/README.md

 I didnt get a chance to implement a cookie function to save state so by default if you refresh the page you will get a blank component wrapped by the toolbar.
 Just click "log in" or "poetic justice" to get back to the splash screen.
 You will have to relog in.

+If you arent seeing your newly submitted poem in the browse page, just cycle back to "Create Poem" and then back to "Browse" it should show up at the bottom.
+This happens because the call to the database isnt quick enough which means the state hasnt loaded just yet.
+The component takes a couple seconds to be up to date.

 ## Authors

 Udara Gunawardena